AirshipCMS/Docs/Quickstart-Guide.md

 ---

 ## Next Steps
-After testing the very basic development cycle, you can start building more complex projects!
+Once you have familiarized yourself with this very basic development cycle, you can start building more complex projects.
+Many Airship Developers utilize `gulp` or `npm` processes to create their own custom development workflows.

 ### Source Code Management
-Part of your regular development workflow probably involves using a Source Code Management tool like [Git](https://github.com), where you can maintain your own versioning and backups of files.
+Part of your workflow probably involves using a Source Code Management tool like [Git](https://github.com), where you can maintain your own versioning and backups of files.
 SCM tools work seamlessly with Airship projects.
 You can also store any extra source files you want in your project repository, as long as all non-essential files are located outside of the `compartments` directory.

 When you use a SCM tool, commit all Airship files with your project, including `compartments` and the `.airship` directory.